CurtisLeeBolin/sslGen/README.md

 sslGen
 ======

-Just simple script to generate self signed ssl key/cert.
+Just a simple script to generate dhparam and self signed cert key and pem.